|Restrictions:||ANU applicants only|

 To be eligible for one of the VC Travel Grants, you must:

-- Be in your first year of undergraduate study at the time of the application;
+- Be in your first year of undergraduate study at the start of the program;

 - Seek credit approval from an academic advisor of your College to be eligible for the grant.